mrxvt on cygwin: configure: error: cannot compute sizeof (short)

 and I could not figure out what was wrong nor did a websearch find an answer.

 Eventually, I decided the problem was with the mechanism that the configure script was using to determine the lengths of the types (INT, LONG, SHORT, etc).
 So I ran a few tests to find out the ones I needed, then hardwired these answers into configure.
-My modified configure is available for download here; grep for 888 in configure_hardwired to find modified lines.
+My modified configure used to be available for download here; grep for 888 in configure_hardwired to find modified lines.
 You may want to rename it to plain ‘configure’ before running it.

 So the following commands interrogate cpp and it spits out various data type sizes.
 I can’t say I tested the results really throughly, but I can say mrxvt compiled and I can use it now.

 $ echo __SIZEOF_SHORT__ | cpp | tail -1 2 $ echo __SIZEOF_INT__ | cpp | tail -1 4 $ echo __SIZEOF_LONG__ | cpp | tail -1 8 $ echo __SIZEOF_POINTER__ | cpp | tail -1 8 $ echo __SIZEOF_LONG_LONG__ | cpp | tail -1 8

 OK, then I could run

 ./configure --enable-everything --disable-debug

 and it worked and installed and I can use it now!